DenverCoder1/unedit-for-reddit/README.md

 -   Added color overrides for compatibility with RES Night Mode and more custom CSS themes on Old Reddit
 -   Added extra spacing around paragraphs and headings in the original comment
+-   Improved styling of codeblocks in the original comment on Reddit Redesign

 ### Changes in 3.9.5